Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Warranty

-For accidental damage and loss coverage, including a cheap $29 screen repair, Xfinity Mobile offers a Mobile Protection Plan starting at $7 per month.
+Xfinity Mobile offers a Mobile Protection Plan starting at $7 per month.
+It covers the following:

 Xfinity Mobile Senior Phone Plans at a Glance

 Xfinity Mobile plans are more selective and can be a tad more expensive, but they do offer one perk that practically all the competition can’t: discounted bundles with blazing-fast internet, TV, and telephone service.
-So if you’re serious about switching to Xfinity, you’ll definitely want to check out Xfinity’s internet plans, too.
+So if you’re serious about switching to Xfinity, you’ll want to make it a priority to check out Xfinity’s internet plans, too.

 Unlimited Plans

-You can add up to 10 lines with an Unlimited plan, and prices per line continue to decrease the more lines you add.
-Below is a snapshot of plans for up to five lines.
+You can add up to 10 lines with an Unlimited plan, and prices per line continue to decrease with the more lines you add.
+Below is a snapshot of plans for up to 10 lines.

 Plan name Price Talk and text